derekmcloughlin/derekmcloughlin.github.io/_drafts/Haskell-Dice-Of-Doom-Part-3.md

         tree = mkTree 0
 {% endhighlight %}

 Let's make the tree size much bigger - a width of 60 and a height of 9.
 Compiling this with optimisations on:

-TODO: rename file.

 {% highlight text %}
-ghc -O2 treetest6.hs
+ghc -O2 treetest1.hs
-time ./treetest6
+time ./treetest1
 Tree size = 26359321
 Tree count = 6002442090
-./treetest6  17.23s user 7.21s system 91% cpu 26.666 total
+./treetest1  17.23s user 7.21s system 91% cpu 26.666 total
 {% endhighlight %}

 It's more interesting to compile with profiling switched on:

 {% highlight text %}
-ghc -O2 -prof -auto-all treetest6.hs
+ghc -O2 -prof -auto-all treetest1.hs
 {% endhighlight %}

-We'll run with the profiling output plus the garbage collector stats.
+We'll run with the profiling output (-p) plus the garbage collector stats (-s).

 {% highlight text %}
-./treetest6 +RTS -s -p
+./treetest1 +RTS -s -p
 Tree size = 26359321
 Tree count = 6002442090
   16,576,601,784 bytes allocated in the heap